 Tony Bennett quotes

 Tony is a basketball coach that’s led teams from ‘humiliation to celebration’ and encourages his teams to vent their frustrations publicly, as a motivation tool.

 Are you ready for some fresh inspiration?
-These are the leaders gracing the pages of Fortune's greatest 50 leaders whose expertise and quotes aren't sought out anywhere.
-They are some of the richest, most successful and pioneering people in the world - aspiring leaders, listen and learn.
+These are the leaders gracing the pages of Fortune’s greatest 50 leaders whose might be a little less-well know on a global scale, but they are some of the richest, most successful and pioneering people in the world – aspiring leaders, listen and learn.

 Pony Ma (aka Ma Huateng)

 Pony Ma, otherwise known as Ma Huateng, chairs Tencent Holdings, one of China’s largest businesses.
 This low profile personality is voted as one of the world’s most influential people.
 Flying under the radar, Pony Ma is China’s richest man.
 He is a leader that believes in taking action, he is quoted as saying “Ideas are not important in China – execution is,” referring to the fact that in China your competition doesn’t wait around in imitating your ideas.

 A force to be reckoned with, Margrethe Vestager is the European Commissioner for competition, who has gone after some of the corporate big boys over anti-competitive behaviours and tax avoidance.
 Google, Facebook and Apple have all had Margrethe at their doorstep.
 It appears that Vestager is a stickler for accountability and responsibility; Silicon valley takes heed, Vestager says “if it’s in your algorithm, it’s your responsibility.”